tuipik/passport_search/README.md

 for web search app: `http://0.0.0.0:8000/`

-    - example of dockument: HA 681035
+    - example of document: HA 681035

 for admin: `http://0.0.0.0:8000/admin`